Do you have questions about Folger collections, Shakespeare, or the early modern period?

-No. For the safety of the collection, it is being moved off-site for the duration of the renovation project.
+No. For the safety of the collection, it is off-site for the duration of the renovation project.
 Access to our building is restricted as well, for safety reasons.

-Will researchers and/or Folger staff have access to modern books/journals?
+Can researchers and/or Folger staff access modern books and journals?

 How can researchers find other copies of items to use at other libraries?